-- 4) Unless otherwise agreed by the Authority, all white thermoplastic road markings shall be treated with surface-applied glass beads so as to achieve the performance requirements in 3) a) & b) above. - 5) Hot-applied thermoplastic road marking materials with synthetic resin binder shall be laid to the following thickness: - a) Screed lines 3.5 mm ± 1.5 mm - b) Sprayed yellow edge lines (No Waiting, etc.) 0.8 mm minimum - c) Sprayed lines, other than yellow 1.5 mm minimum - d) Extruded lines 3.0 mm ± 0.5 mm - 6) Cold applied road markings (e.g. Methylmethacrylate) may be used as an alternative to hot-applied thermoplastic materials provided that they at least match the appropriate BS EN 1824 durability and BS EN 1436 performance requirements as set out in this Section. - 7) The performance requirements for permanent road marking materials shall have been established from road trials in accordance with BS EN 1824.
+- 4) Unless otherwise agreed by the Authority, all white thermoplastic road markings shall be treated with surface-applied glass beads so as to achieve the performance requirements in 3) a) & b) above. - 5) Hot-applied thermoplastic road marking materials with synthetic resin binder shall be laid to the following thickness: - a) Screed lines 3.5 mm ± 1.5 mm - b) Sprayed yellow edge lines (No Waiting, etc.) 0.8 mm minimum - c) Sprayed lines, other than yellow 1.5 mm minimum - d) Extruded lines $-3.0 \text{ mm} \pm 0.5 \text{ mm}$ - 6) Cold applied road markings (e.g. Methylmethacrylate) may be used as an alternative to hot-applied thermoplastic materials provided that they at least match the appropriate BS EN 1824 durability and BS EN 1436 performance requirements as set out in this Section. - 7) The performance requirements for permanent road marking materials shall have been established from road trials in accordance with BS EN 1824.
 The material used to reinstate road markings shall be in accordance with Table S11.1.

-Table S11.1 Performance Requirements for Road Markings Road Type Required Roll-over Class (BS EN 1824 Table 1) 0 P5 1 to 4 & f'ways/cycletracks P4
+Road Type Required Roll-over Class (BS EN 1824 Table 1)

+0 P5

+1 to 4 & f'ways/cycletracks Ρ4